 You can deal with office politics by:

 1. Not being a jerk, man.
 I mean, it’s lekker to be recognized by your boss but it’s even better to make sure you display integrity and honor, even when Pete next door does not.
-This means being emotionally aware of the next person and staying cautious when handling situations that are sensitive.
 You don’t always have to have the upper hand to … you know… have the upper hand.
 (Hey, that’s good, I should tweet that!)

 2. Getting off the grapevine!
 Yep, gossiping will probably not be a good idea if you’re looking to build healthy relationship AND create a self-image of maturity and stability.
 No one trusts the office gossip.
 Build your reputation as someone who can be trusted and someone who turns a negative into a positive.
 I want to be around that person, don’t you?